RafaeloxMC/MSFamSafetyBypass/README.md

 - Head over to the [Releases](https://github.com/RafaeloxMC/MSFamSafetyBypass/releases/) and download the latest file.
 - Extract the .zip file to a folder
 - Run the `bypass.exe` file
+- If it tells you that the file might not be safe, click `More Information` and `Run Anyway`

 **OR**